 This course focuses substantially on application of rules to hypothetical problems in addition to reading and analyzing cases.
 These are all contained in PowerPoint slides to which I refer as "problem sets."
-The problem sets will be available on TWEN by late August for all classes this semester, though I may revise them as the semester progresses.
+The problem sets will be available on TWEN by early January for all classes this semester.